cinemascience/cinema_view/readme.md

-## Cinema:Compare repository, Release v1.0
+## Cinema:Compare repository, Release v1.1 beta

 A simple viewer that compares several Cinema Spec D databases.
 It can also be used to view a single database, and is easily customizable to include other elements through direct editing of the `html` or `json`.